GuenterQuast/mPIXdaq/README.md

 indicating the energy measured in each pixel.

-The miniPIX EDU version, in particular, may suffer from a large number of dead or noisy pixels, and therefore they may be masked by providing a file with the pixel indices to be ignored.
+The miniPIX EDU version, in particular, may suffer from a large number of dead or noisy pixels, and therefore they should be masked by providing a file with the pixel indices to be ignored.
 The default file name is *badpixels.txt* in the working directory; alternatively a file name may be specified using the `-b` or `--badpixels` option.